cms-sw/cmssw/L1Trigger/CSCTriggerPrimitives/README.md

 The `CSCUpgradeMotherboardLUTGenerator` and `CSCUpgradeMotherboardLUT` produce and contain look-up-tables that are used in the CSC upgrade algorithm and/or the GEM-CSC algorithm.

-The `CSCComparatorDigiFitter` is a relatively new feature in CSC trigger.
-It fits a straight line to a set of comparator digis associated to an LCT.
-The fitted LCT position has a resolution which is better by about a factor 2 than for non-fitted LCTs.
-This module will at some point be integrated into the `CSCCathodeLCTProcessor` to produce CLCTs with a better position resolution.
-Better LCT position is critical to reconstruct L1 muons for displaced signatures, one of the cornerstones of the Phase-2 muon upgrade.
+A new class is `CSCComparatorCodeLUT` which provides access to look-up-tables for improved local bending and position in Run-3 (CCLUT).
+Better LCT position and bending is critical to reconstruct L1 muons for displaced signatures, one of the cornerstones of the Phase-2 muon upgrade.

 The `test/` directory contains python configuration to test the CSC local trigger and analyzer the data.